 So simple and elegant.

 We are all about being in control these days.
-We know it.
-Developers know it.
+We all know it.
 And voice commands are giving us as much control as we need.
-And honestly: it feels good when it comes to the impact of user experience!
+Though honestly: it feels good when it comes to the impact of user experience!

 Let’s have a look at the latest advancements in that area:

-Since its initial release in November 2014, Alexa has been a game changer.
-One of the most popular voice assistants is now available in 8 languages.
+Since its initial release in November 2014, Alexa has been a game-changer.
+As one of the most popular voice assistants, it’s available worldwide and now in eight languages!

-Alexa can provide information on the weather and read you the news.
-It can also play music and audiobooks for you.
-Above all – it can process voice commands and cater to your whims as far as her programming allows.
+Alexa can give you information on the news or the weather and play music or audiobooks for you.
+But most of all, she can process voice commands and cater to your whims as far as her programming allows.

 Which devices support Alexa:

-- Logitech Harmony Home Hub – turns your phone into a remote control.
-It allows you to access all your IoT connected devices from your smartphone.
+- Logitech Harmony Home Hub—turns your phone into a remote control.
+It allows you to access all your IoT-connected devices from your cell.

-(Arguably, some of them are more efficient than others.
-For example, you can make Alexa count down the remaining days until the release of your favorite TV show’s next season.)
+Arguably, some of them are more efficient than others.
+For example, you can make Alexa count down the remaining days until your favorite TV show’s next season is released.

 Yes, but what does that have to do with user experience stats?

 Alexa can improve your website performance.
-This AI can:
+What’s more, it also:

 Next time you need a hand with all this, just visit Amazon.
-You’ll thank me later.
+You’ll thank us later.

 OK, what else?